toyotaAmasKU/vision/README.md

       1. Before run a program

       In pi_send_video.slx and com_detect_red_circle.slx file.
-You need to setting IP address and port of UDP block, edit and deploy pi_send_video program to raspberry pi.
+You need to setting IP address and port of UDP block, deploy pi_send_video program to raspberry pi.
       In com_getColorPX.m.
 You need to change ip ,username and password variable value for connect your raspberry pi.